carlolars/zha-device-handlers/README.md

 After modifying a constraint for a dependency in the `pyproject.toml` file, for example bumping the minimum version of `zigpy`, use `uv lock` to update the locked versions for the dependency and all its dependencies so that the new constraint is fulfilled.
-Note that the `lock` command will not update packets already in the lockfile that already fulfills the constraints, even if there are newer versions available.
+Note that the `lock` command will not update packages already in the lockfile that already fulfills the constraints, even if there are newer versions available.

-To update a *single* packet to its latest available version that fulfills the constraints use `uv lock --upgrade-packet <packet>`.
+To update a *single* package to its latest available version that fulfills the constraints use `uv lock --upgrade-package <package>`.

-To update *all* packets to their latest version that fulfills the constraints use `uv lock --upgrade`.
+To update *all* packages to their latest version that fulfills the constraints use `uv lock --upgrade`.

 ### Adding new dependencies

 To add a new dependency just add it to the appropriate field in the `pyproject.toml` file and run `uv lock` to update the lockfile.
-Only the new packet and its dependencies will be added/updated in the lockfile.
+Only the new package and its dependencies will be added/updated in the lockfile.

-See [uv dependency fields] for details, but in short put project dependencies, packets that should be installed when installing the project, go into the `dependencies` list and packets used only for development go into `dev` list in `dependency-groups`.
+See [uv dependency fields] for details, but in short project dependencies, packages that should be installed when installing the project, go into the `dependencies` list and packages used only for development go into `dev` list in `dependency-groups`.

 Alternatively use `uv add <package>` to add a project dependency or `uv add --dev <package>` to add to the `dev` group,